ServerDeveloper9447/rootless-ssh/readme.md

 const client = new Client(url /* wss://<hostname>:<port> */,auth /* auth password */);

+// to connect
 client.connect();

+// to disconnect
+client.disconnect();

+// additionally, you can send commands programmatically by using this client.send(<commandString>)
 ```
 # Custom Commands
 Due to the technical limitations, we had to introduce some custom cli commands for certain works.